cbeauhilton/beauhilton.com/site/posts/mime.md

 ## fixing the file itself

-I ended up tearing out my previous RSS solution, [`rssg`](https://romanzolotarev.com/rssg.html),which is great but made some assumptions about my site's layout that aren't true.
+I ended up tearing out my previous RSS solution, [`rssg`](https://romanzolotarev.com/rssg.html), which is great but made some assumptions about my site's layout that aren't true.
 I could have rewritten the script, but I'm lazy and a little strapped for time, so I ended up replacing it with a hand-written RSS file.